Introduction to Smart Manufacturing 100

 information flow diagrams

-Representing concepts, relationships, grouping, constraints, and rules of data to specify how data is organized for a chosen application.
+Representing concepts, relationships, grouping, constraints, and rules of data to specify how it is organized for a chosen application.
 Information modeling helps improve data management and system security.

 IMCSs.
 Computer systems, process sensors, and personnel used to process and analyze data from manufacturing operations.
 Intelligent Manufacturing Control Systems, also known as Process Control Systems, offer flexibility and can respond to real-time situations.